bump-sh/docs/src/_guides/bump-sh-tutorials/testing-with-microcks.md

 Copy that `https://8eab-81-187-79-196.ngrok-free.app` (which will change each time you run ngrok) and we can use that to point Microcks at where to test.

+> There’s a simpler alternative when your API runs on `localhost`.
+You just have to tell Microcks it is running on `host.docker.internal`.
+This is because Microcks is running into a Docker container and specific network - from its point of view `localhost` routes to itself. `host.docker.internal` is the alias of your host machine (ie. your laptop).

 Of course if you have your API deployed already then you can just take that URL which might be `https://api-beta.example.com/`.

 ## Step 3: Trigger a Test Run